Research & Grant Policy

 Research Review Committee (RRC)

-The RRC comprises one Trustee and at least 3 scientists appointed by the Trust Board who must have demonstrable experience in research work and an expertise in the field of blood cancer.
+The RRC comprises one Trustee or a representative from the Charity, and at least 4 scientists appointed by the Trust Board who must have demonstrable experience in research work and an expertise in the field of blood cancer.

 Members of the RRC must: